Could Honey Replace Traditional Antibiotics? Good News!

 10 April 2019, News from Healthcare Technologies Institute, University of Birmingham

 Antibiotic resistance occurs when the bacteria mutate and develop the ability to defeat the drugs and chemicals designed to cure infections, causing treatments to lose their effectiveness.
+Biocides commonly used as disinfectants and preservatives were found to be a key factor in increasing antibiotic resistance of pathogenic bacteria.

 Since the 1980s, no new classes of antibiotics have been invented.
 With no new discoveries of traditional antibiotics, we are eventually going to face a time when even minor injuries and routine operations, such as hip replacements and pacemakers, can become too dangerous due to the high risk of infection.
-By 2050 antibiotic resistance is predicted to kill more people annually than cancer.

 Researchers at the University of Birmingham are studying how an age-old natural sweetener, honey, can be developed to combat antibiotic resistance.